Infinidat/infi.django_postgresql_migrations/README.md

 * See http://www.postgresql.org/docs/9.4/static/btree-gin.html
 * See http://leopard.in.ua/2015/04/13/postgresql-indexes/

-The constructor expects the model name, the field name, and and optional index name.
+The constructor expects the model name, the field name, and an optional index name.
 ```python
 CreateCompactIndex('SampleModel', 'sample_field')
 ```